 Upgrade your overnight adventure with this option.
 Your adventure begins with a Flightline Safari over the savanna habitats, followed by a Night Vision Safari, where you’ll observe wildlife through night vision binoculars.
 Morning brings breakfast and a VIP wildlife ambassador encounter.

 Your adventure ends with a Wildlife Safari into the savanna in the back of a Safari truck.
-Available for All Ages and Adults Only Roar and Snores.
-Check-in is 4:15 p.m. to 4:30 p.m.
-(The truck for the Flightline Safari leaves promptly at 4:45 p.m.)
+This activity is available for All Ages and Adults Only.
+Roar and Snores.

 The VIP Experience: Ultimate Safari